 - A The I or ident character, is used to denote that the transponder reply now includes the ident information, to make the return flash on the ATC display.
-The ident will stay on for 18 seconds before returning to normal operation. - Q When asked to go to mode C from mode A, the altitude does not appear on the ground station for some time, usually after 8 minutes, is this normal?
+The ident will stay on for 18 seconds before returning to normal operation. - Q When asked to go to mode C from mode A, the altitude does not appear on the ground station for some time, perhaps as long as 8 minutes, is this normal?